 Replacing rusted door hardware takes time and is a waste of money when specially prepared alternatives are available.
 So when you are considering what door closers would work best for you, choose a door closer made of rust-proof material that has been specially designed for water resistance.
 It’s the best choice.
 This kind of door closer is specially made to resist the worst the weather can throw at it.

 Why would you bother to go through a tiring and time-consuming process of repairing a problematic hinge when you could dispense with the problem altogether simply by choosing one of our specially treated products?

 When we manufacture a door closer, our engineers make sure that the internal patented mechanisms are sealed using specially refined techniques.
 There are two outstanding features:

-Constructed with a protection cap and Stainless Steel 304/316 with a special surface treatment and coated to give maximum corrosion resistance, these hinges guarantee perfect performance in windy, corrosive, humid and all kinds of outdoor scenario.
+Constructed with a protection cap and Stainless Steel 304/316 with special surface treatment and coated to give maximum corrosion resistance, these hinges guarantee perfect performance in windy, corrosive, humid, and all kinds of outdoor scenarios.

 According to the US National Safety Council, over 300,000 door-related injuries that require emergency room visits occur annually.
 Many of these injuries, often involving children, [...]